Twisted S-Duality: Topological Strings and BCOV Theory

 \subsubsection{Review of 2d TQFT}

-A large portion of topological string theory can be understood in terms of axiomatic 2-dimensional extended topological quantum field theory (TQFT).
-In fact, for our purpose, we think of topological string theory as such.
-In what follows, we assume some familiarity with the language of extended TQFT.
-While we do not use it in an essential way, the language can serve as a useful organizational device.
-We provide a brief review below: for more details, refer to the original articles \cite{CostelloTCFT, Lurie}.
+Let us provide a brief review of 2-dimensional TQFT as relevant for our purpose.
+For more details, refer to the original articles \cite{CostelloTCFT, Lurie}.
 A 2-dimensional TQFT is a symmetric monoidal functor $Z\colon \mr{Bord}_2\to \mr{DGCat}$.
-Here, $\mr{Bord}_2$ is a 2-category whose objects are 0-manifolds, 1-morphisms between objects are 1-manifolds with boundary the given 0-manifolds, and 2-morphisms are 2-manifolds with corresponding boundaries and corners, and $\mr{DGCat}$ denotes the 2-category of small DG categories.
-In fact, everything should be considered in an $\infty$-categorical context, but we suppress any mention of it, because our discussion is mostly motivational.
+Here, $\mr{Bord}_2$ is a 2-category whose objects are 0-manifolds, 1-morphisms between objects are 1-manifolds with boundary the given 0-manifolds, and 2-morphisms are 2-manifolds with corresponding boundaries and corners, and $\mr{DGCat}$ denotes the 2-category of small DG categories with colimit-preserving functors.
+In fact, everything should be considered in an $\infty$-categorical context, but we suppress any mention of it as the discussion in this section is mostly motivational.

-By the cobordism hypothesis, a fully extended framed 2d TQFT is determined by a fully dualizable object of $\mr{DGCat}$, and an object of $\mr{DGCat}$ is known to be fully dualizable if and only if it is smooth and proper.
-Additionally, we often wish to consider oriented theories, which are likewise determined by Calabi--Yau categories.
-In other words, a Calabi--Yau category determines an oriented 2-dimensional extended TQFT \cite{CostelloTCFT, Lurie}.
+By the cobordism hypothesis, a fully extended framed 2d TQFT is determined by a fully dualizable object of $\mr{DGCat}$, and an object of $\mr{DGCat}$ is known to be fully dualizable if and only if it is smooth and proper.\footnote{For the definition of a DG category being smooth and proper, see, for instance, \cite{KontsevichSoibelman}.
+It is also known that for a quasi-compact quasi-separated scheme $X$, the DG category $\perf(X)$ of perfect complexes on $X$ is smooth and proper if and only if $X$ is smooth and proper in the classical sense, respectively.} Additionally, we often wish to consider oriented theories, which are likewise determined by Calabi--Yau categories.
+In other words, a smooth proper Calabi--Yau category determines an oriented 2-dimensional extended TQFT \cite{CostelloTCFT, Lurie}.
+Moreover, by only considering 2-manifolds where each connected component has at least one outgoing boundary component, one can similarly consider a version of oriented 2d TQFT determined by a not necessarily proper Calabi--Yau category \cite[Section 4.2]{Lurie}.
+In what follows, we will freely remove any compactness assumption on spaces at the price of working with the latter version.